popphp/pop-kettle/README.md

 #### Seeding the Database

 You can seed the database with data in one of two ways.
-You can either utilize a SQL file with the extension `.sql` in the `/database/seeds/<database>` folder or you can write a seeder class using PHP.
-To get a seed started, you can run
+You can either utilize a SQL file with the extension `.sql` in the `/database/seeds/<database>` folder, or you can write a seeder class using PHP.
+To create a seeder class, you can run:

 ```bash
 $ ./kettle db:create-seed <seed> [<database>]
 ```

-Where the `<seed>` is either the base class name of the seeder class that will be created, or the name of a SQL file (i.e., `seed.sql`) that will be populated later with raw SQL by the user.
+Where the `<seed>` is the base class name of the seeder class that will be created.
 The template seeder class will be copied to the `/database/seeds/<database>` folder:

 ```php